kata198/python-cllist/docs/index.rst

       Raises :exc:`IndexError` if *index* is out of range.

-      This method has O(n) complexity, but most recently accessed node is cached, so that accessing its neighbours is O(1).
-      Note that inserting/deleting a node in the middle of the list will invalidate this cache.
+      This method has O(n/4) worst-case complexity, and averages O( n/8 ) [for n = list size] due to the use of "middle" and bi-directional walking in this implementation.

-   .. method:: pop()
+   .. method:: pop([index])

-      Remove and return an element's value from the right side of the list.
+      Remove and return the element's value from a given index.
+If *index* is not provided, will pop from the right side of the list.

       Raises :exc:`ValueError` if *self* is empty.

+   .. method:: index(value)

+      Returns the first index of a value

+      Raises :exc:`ValueError` if *value* is not present

+   .. method:: rindex(value)

+      Returns the last index of a valuea

+      Raises :exc:`ValueError` if *value* is not present

    .. method:: popleft()